A Hamiltonian $\coprod\limits_n BO(n)$-action, stratified Morse theory and the $J$-homomorphism: Introduction

 \section{Introduction}

-Let $X$ be a smooth manifold whose cotangent bundle $T^*X$ is equipped with the standard Liouville form $\alpha=\bp d\bq$.
-Let $L$ be any (immersed) Lagrangian submanifold in $T^*X$ exact\footnote{The exact condition can be dropped.} with respect to $\alpha$, i.e. $\alpha|_L$ is an exact 1-form.
-Let $\bS$ denote for the sphere spectrum.
-In a joint work with D. Treumann \cite{JT}, we use microlocal sheaf theory to construct a local system of stable $\infty$-categories on $L$ with fiber equivalent to the $\infty$-category of spectra, which we call the \emph{sheaf of brane structures} and denoted by $\Brane_L$.
+Let $X$ be a smooth manifold whose cotangent bundle $T^*X$ is equipped with the standard Liouville 1-form $\alpha=-\bp d\bq$.
+Let $L$ be any (immersed) Lagrangian submanifold in $T^*X$ exact with respect to $\alpha$, i.e. $-\alpha|_L$ is an exact 1-form.
+Let $\bS$ denote the sphere spectrum.
+In joint work with D. Treumann \cite{JT}, we use microlocal sheaf theory to construct a local system of stable $\infty$-categories on $L$ with fiber equivalent to the $\infty$-category of spectra, which we call the \emph{sheaf of brane structures} and denote by $\Brane_L$.
 The sheaf of brane structures admits a classifying map $L\rightarrow B\Pic(\bS)$, where the target is the delooping of the $E_\infty$-groupoid of (suspensions of) $\bS$-lines.
 In \cite{JT}, we make the following claim (without proof):

 \begin{claim} The classifying map of $\Brane_L$ factors as

 in which $\gamma$ is the stable Gauss map\footnote{More precisely, one should compose $\gamma$ with the canonical involution on $U/O$.} into the stable Lagrangian Grassmannian $U/O$ and $BJ$ is the delooping of the $J$-homomorphism